Work with pipe query syntax

 If you want to order all columns, then you can replace the GROUP BY clause with a GROUP AND ORDER BY clause, which orders every column in ascending order by default.
 You can specify DESC following the columns that you want to order in descending order.
 For example, the following three queries are equivalent:

--- Use a separate ORDER BY clause
+-- Use a separate ORDER BY clause.

-FROM mydataset.produce
+FROM Produce

 |> AGGREGATE SUM(sales) AS total, COUNT(*) AS num_records